 With the popularity of dynamic and agile languages like Python, node.JS and Java, application developers have been mastering the principles of DevOps of collaboration and software development lifecycle (SDLC).
 With rapid and shorten development cycles, we need to secure production at runtime.

 Tagged as the new way forward, Runtime Application Self-Protection RASP software tools works to defend and protect mobile and web applications themselves from attacks.
 RASP application security monitors running applications and detects real-time application attacks.

 The new way forward, RASP security is an abbreviated form of Runtime Application Self-Protection – a security category – introduced by Gartner in 2012, which could control an application execution being “built or linked into an application or application runtime environment”.

 Instrumentation of RASP technology has been working to protect web applications by controlling its execution, vulnerabilities finding, and safeguarding it from attacks by detecting and stop attacks in real-time.

-In other words, RASP security decisions are made inside an application to focus on any malicious behaviour, indicative of an attack context, when the application is running.
+In other words, RASP security decisions are made inside an application to focus on any malicious behavior, indicative of an attack context, when the application is running.

 instrumented into an application or its runtime environment to protect the application itself.